jpoirier/xplane-commviewer-plugin/README.md

 #### CommViewer
 Draws a small, mouse moveable/clickable, text box in the upper left hand corner of the simulator screen.
-The output shows PTT (Push-To-Talk), Com1, and Com2 status.
+The output shows PilotEdge, PTT (Push-To-Talk), Com1, and Com2 status.

 When the output box is clicked on, the plugin will select an unselected Com or unselect a Com previously selected via mouse click.
 Typically, this is useful